deepaksood619/deepaksood619.github.io/docs/about-me/faqs.md

 ## Describe yourself in a short phrase

+Experienced AI, Data & DevOps Architect with 8+ years of expertise in scaling systems, leading multidisciplinary teams, and driving innovation across AI, data engineering, and infrastructure

+Experienced AI, Data & DevOps Architect with expertise in scaling systems, leading multidisciplinary teams, and fostering exponential growth and industry disruption.

 Experienced software and product development professional with a track record of leading teams and building data-driven strategic applications.

 Experienced software development professional with a track record of leading teams and building data-driven strategic applications